Lake Morton-Berrydale, WA Demographics

 A map of Lake Morton-Berrydale's Population by Race

-Of the 639 places in Washington, Lake Morton-Berrydale is the 123rd most populous.
+Lake Morton-Berrydale is ranked the 118th most populous place in Washington, out of 639 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Lake Morton-Berrydale was ranked the 123rd most populous place in the 2020 Census.

 Lake Morton-Berrydale's White Population